CartoDB/turbo-carto/README.md

 }
 ```

-An example for a filter based on price attribute:
+An example of a filter based on price attribute:

 ```css
 #selector {